krunch3r76/lc_autolfs/README.md

 # USAGE TIPS
 there is no need to manually press enter to run each command, each command will execute after a short timeout (as long as the previous did not report an error)

+**some instructions may require you to reclassify installation commands as pre-test commands etc. the categorization [:letter:]cmd is only a guideline but order is always preserved.**

 to reinstall a package simply untar and run _mklfscmd_ in the package dir. the cmds from before will be preserved and the directory will change as expected to the package cmds directory.

 only source _s_f_ once (not needed again)